tayphill13/Ts-Pizzas/readme.md

 ## Description

 _This is an application where the user can build a pizza by choosing their toppings and size.
-When the user submits their order, it will return the price and type of pizza they have ordered.
+When the user submits their order, it will return the price of the pizza they have ordered.
 This project was meant to demonstrate our use of objects, constructors and writing specs._

 ## Setup/Installation Requirements